JonJagger/cyber-dojo/readme.txt

 Diff-view
 =========
 Clicking on a traffic light opens a new page showing the diffs for that increment.
-The diff-view page does not work in Internet Explorer 8.
+The diff-view page does not work properly in Internet Explorer 8.

 Messages